-- 4.5.
-The meeting of the Board will be considered to be validly held without any need for a call if all of its members, present or represented by proxy, unanimously agree to the meeting and to the items of the agenda to be discussed. - 5.6.
-The Board may also adopt resolutions in writing, with no need for a meeting to be held, in accordance with current regulations and the Company's by-laws, and votes may be cast in writing or by e-mail, or by any other means that allows acknowledgment of receipt, provided that the identity of the Director casting the vote has been verified. - 6.7.
+- 5. The meeting of the Board will be considered to be validly held without any need for a call if all of its members, present or represented by proxy, unanimously agree to the meeting and to the items of the agenda to be discussed. - 6.
+The Board may also adopt resolutions in writing, with no meeting, in accordance with current regulations and the Company's by-laws, and votes may be cast in writing or by e-mail, or by any other means that allows acknowledgment of receipt, provided that the identity of the Director casting the vote has been verified. - 7.
 At least once a year, the Board, as a plenary body, shall evaluate: - (i) the quality and efficiency of the functioning of the Board; - (ii) the carrying out of their duties on the part of the Chairman of the Board and the chief executive of the Company; and - (iii) the functioning of the Committees;